Search

 The canals of Venice were filled with crystal clear water.
 Chinese skies were smog-free.
 Scientists predicted that the improvement in air and water pollution could save millions of lives.

 In fact, several monitoring agencies say we’re reaching new record highs in greenhouse gases.
 The UN’s Intergovernmental Panel on Climate Change warns that global emissions need to reach net zero by 2050.
-That would halt global warming at 1.5C and could prevent more severe impacts of rising temperatures.
+That would halt global warming at 1.5C and could prevent more severe impacts of future rising temperatures.

 That’s a challenging goal.
 So it’s up to all of us to help.